stephcrete/REST-API-Design-Guide-Wiki/Pagination-Rules-and-metadata.md

 ## Custom metadata
 In addition to all the above, you MAY also introduce custom metadata as you see fit.
 If you do so, for client implementation simplicity, you SHOULD add it inside a "custom" object within the "metadata" object.
 Here's an example:

-Check out the following page for an example: ...

 ## Omitting metadata
 You MAY add support for a "excludeMetadata" URI parameter if you want your API clients to be able to exclude the metadata.

+## Example
+Check out the [[Pagination-Example]] page for a representative example.
+Also check out examples of